ColcheteDAO/thumbGen/README.md

 # Thumb Gen
-Genera your thumb in a automated way
+Generate your thumb in a automated way.

+This generation follows Juan Colchete's channel pattern.